Joan Phillip: Political positions

 Phillip was a supporter of Premier of British Columbia David Eby's proposed rental protection fund, which provided greater abilities for non-profit housing providers to purchase rental buildings slated for redevelopment.

-Citing her stepson's death as a result of a carfentanil overdose, Phillip supports access to safe supply and easy to access support services.
+Citing her stepson's death as a result of a Carfentanil overdose, Phillip supported access to safe supply and easy to access support services.
 According to the Vancouver Sun, Phillip was dismayed at BC United's assertions that prescribed opioids contributed to human deaths.
-Phillip also supported the federal New Democrats' proposal for a universal pharmacare program.
+Phillip also supported the federal New Democrats' proposal for a universal pharmacare program, and opposed the Eby government's decision to pause DRIPA, with the NDP ultimately backing down.

 Personal life

 Phillip alongside her husband, Stewart Phillip, and Premier of British Columbia David Eby.

-Phillip is married to Chief Stewart Phillip, the president of the Union of British Columbia Indian Chiefs.
+Phillip was married to Chief Stewart Phillip, the president of the Union of British Columbia Indian Chiefs (UBCIC), until her death.
 Both were previously married and had children from their previous relationships.
 The two of them have five surviving children, fifteen grandchildren, and one great-grandchild.
 Phillip raised three of her children in Vancouver's Downtown Eastside.
-In 2018, Phillip's stepson, Kenny Phillip, died of a Carfentanil overdose, leaving behind six children.
+In 2018, Phillip's stepson, Kenny Phillip, died of a carfentanil overdose, leaving behind six children.

-Stewart first encountered Joan Carter after reading Lee Maracle's Bobbi Lee: Indian Rebel and seeing her headshot featured in the book.
+Stewart Phillip first encountered Joan Carter after reading Lee Maracle's Bobbi Lee: Indian Rebel and seeing her headshot featured in the book.
 The two met during their time at the Vancouver Indian Centre Society as members of the board.
 The relationship between the two was strained as a result of Stewart's struggles with alcoholism.
-Phillip stated that she was clean and sober for 34 years as of May, 2023.
+Phillip stated that she was clean and sober for 34 years as of May 2023.

-Phillip owns an apartment in Vancouver's Downtown Eastside along with a home in Penticton.
+Phillip owned an apartment in Vancouver's Downtown Eastside along with a home in Penticton.

+Health and death

+In December 2025, the BC NDP caucus announced that Phillip had been diagnosed with an illness that needed treatment, with her taking a leave of absence as an MLA.
+In April 2026, Premier David Eby described Phillip as "very ill" and wished her a "quick recovery".

+Phillip died on August 28, 2026, at the age of 74 from an undisclosed illness.
+The UBCIC asked for donations to be directed to the BC Cancer Society.